A comprehensive spatial-temporal infection model: Formulation

 where we introduced the reaction rate constants $K$ and $\Lambda$.
-Equations (\ref{eq:rates}) are the same as those for the SIR model, except that here the rates are correctly expressed in terms of areal densities, rather than in terms of the total populations, which is inaccurately assumed in typical models.
+Equations (\ref{eq:rates}) are the same as those for the SIR model, except that here the rates are correctly expressed in terms of areal densities, rather than in terms of the total populations, as inaccurately assumed in typical models.
 This has significant implications on the kinetic parameters, as discussed below.
 The two kinetic constants have different dimensions, $\Lambda$ expressed in inverse time, and $K$ in inverse (time $\times$ number/(length)$^2$).

-We hasten to note that for a more fine-grained model, the reaction rates would also depend on additional demographics and/or health conditions of the individual species.
-Such fine-graining is possible by further partitioning the populations into subgroups \cite{liu2019dynamical}.
-The corresponding description would then be in terms of an equivalent “multicomponent mixture” \cite{wesselingh2000mass}, where equations (\ref{eq:condensity}) are recast in terms of a larger species vector, with reactions (\ref{eq:reac1})-(\ref{eq:reac2}) extended appropriately, possibly involving a product of a reaction matrix with the species vector.
+We hasten to note that in reality a more fine-grained model would be applicable, the reaction rates also depending on demographics and/or health conditions of the individual species.
+Such fine-graining is possible with the present framework, by further partitioning the populations into subgroups \cite{liu2019dynamical}.
+The corresponding description would then be cast in terms of an equivalent ``multicomponent mixture'' \cite{wesselingh2000mass}, where equations (\ref{eq:condensity}) are expressed in terms of an extended species vector, with reactions (\ref{eq:reac1})-(\ref{eq:reac2}) extended appropriately, possibly involving a product of a reaction matrix with the species vector.
 A related multicomponent description, although based on a different continuum model using applied mechanics methodologies, was presented in \cite{viguerie2020diffusion}.
 For simplicity, this generalization will not be further considered here.

 Relevant to linear (“first-order”) reactions, $\Lambda$ has dimensions of inverse time, a typical value being $1/14 \; days^{-1}$ \cite{noble1974geographic, gog2014spatial, viguerie2020simulating}.
-The kinetic parameter expresses the rate at which infected individuals recover (or die), on average, and is intrinsic to the infected fraction.
+This kinetic parameter expresses the rate at which infected individuals recover (or die), on average, and it is intrinsic to the infected fraction.
 This is not the case for non-linear (e.g. “second-order”) reactions, like those involved in the rate of generation of new infections (reaction (\ref{eq:reac1})).
 As reflected in the kinetic parameter $K$, infection kinetics will depend on the duration, method and type of human-to-human contact, the protective gear (PPE) of susceptible and infected individuals, various biological and physiological variables, the ambient environmental conditions (room air conditioning), spatial distancing and other parameters.
-The most controllable among these factors are the frequency and degree of of encounters (collisions) between individuals, as well as the intensity of interaction.
+Most controllable among these factors are the frequency and degree of of encounters (collisions) between individuals, as well as the intensity of interaction.